cheind/image-stitch/PlanarImageStitching.md

 The current code assumes a single moving camera with shared intrinsics.

 ## Ghosting
 Moving and out-of plane objects cause ghosting artefacts due to the blending approach taken.
+Suprisingly, this effect can be exploited to facilitate search and rescue scenarios.
+Read more about this in [OutOfFocusAnalysis.md](OutOfFocusAnalysis.md).